The trime… the name surely sounds much like dime.

 Yes, American coinage 150 years ago was very colorful!

-Now, let’s look at a bit of history surrounding the trime — a coin that was born from the need for small circulating silver coinage at a time when silver was scarce and the United States Postal Service charged just 3 cents to mail a letter.
+Now, let’s look at a bit of history surrounding the trime — a coin that was born from the need for small circulating silver coinage at a time when silver was scarce and the U.S. Postal Service charged just 3 cents to mail a letter.

-At only 14 millimeters, the coin quickly became the smallest silver coin in circulation, too.
+At only 14 millimeters, the trime coin quickly became the smallest silver coin in circulation, too!

-The 3-cent coin was designed by James Longacre, who was the artistic hand behind many coins of the era, including the famous Indian Head penny.
+The three-cent coin was designed by James Longacre — who was the artistic hand behind many coins of the era, including the famous Indian Head penny.

-On the obverse of the 3-cent coin is a star emblazoned with the Union shield.
+On the obverse of the three-cent piece is a star emblazoned with the Union shield.

 The reverse depicts the Roman numeral III inside a large C.